Peace Monuments

 Date? - Peace Window, Northminster Presbyterian Church, 10720 North Knoxville Avenue, Peoria, Illinois (USA).
 Depicts lion & lamb from Isaiah 11: 6-9.

 1998 - Peace Garden / Fire Circle, Campbell's Island, Quad Cities, Illinois (USA).
 Lead artist is Kinhild Blacklock.
-"Designed to honor the Native American history of the site and is intended to contrast with the existing War Monument at the site."
+"Designed to honor the Native American history of the site & intended to contrast with the existing War Monument at the site."

 Date? - Minnie Vautrin Memorial, Secor Community Building, Secor, Illinois (USA).
 Bench & plaque memorializing Minnie Vautrin [1886-1941], an American missionary born in Secor, IL (population 379).
 Renowned for saving the lives of many women at the Ginling Girls College in Nanking, China, during the Nanjing Massacre.